MosesMendoza/text-inflector/README.md

 Goal: a simple, lightweight service for:
 - Generating parts of speech tags for a body of text
 - Obtaining the form of a word given a parts of speech tag
+- Obtaining basic tokenization of a given body of text (words, sentences)

 This service doesn't have any logic other than to wrap APIs from TextBlob and Lemminflect.
 This runs [textblob](https://github.com/sloria/TextBlob) and [lemminflect](https://github.com/bjascob/LemmInflect) as APIs behind FastAPI in a docker container.
-Currently the only supported action from textblob is `tags` but more may be added.
-The only supported action from lemminflect is `getInflection`.
+The supported actions from textblob are `tags`, `words`, and `sentences`, but more may be added.
+The supported action from lemminflect is `getInflection`.
 Contributions are welcome.
 Note this doesn't do anything with certs/ssl/tls/https.
 Setting up a cluster for ssl termination isn't in scope here.

 ## Container
 Builds on the FastAPI official container image from https://hub.docker.com/r/tiangolo/uvicorn-gunicorn-fastapi/ per the FastAPI [deployment docs](https://fastapi.tiangolo.com/deployment/docker) for Python 3.6.